Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Experiments

 \section{Experiments}

+We start by testing contemporary LLMs on a commonsense, natural-language task that is \emph{formally equivalent} to our 1D cellular automata (1dCA) setup.
+The goal is to assess how well current models can (i) infer a simple logic rule from observations and (ii) chain that rule for multiple steps.

+\paragraph{LLMs' performance on the \textit{Handsup} game.} A group of friends sits around a table.
+In each round $n$, every friend $i$ has a binary state: \texttt{up} (hand raised) or \texttt{down}.
+The hidden rule has a radius $r\in\{1,2\}$: the state of friend $i$ at round $n$ depends only on the $(2r{+}1)$-tuple $\{i-r,\ldots,i,\ldots,i+r\}$ from round $n{-}1$.
+This is exactly a 1dCA-style local update $\rho:\{0,1\}^{2r+1}\!\to\!\{0,1\}$.
+We describe in natural language the first $T\in\{5,10\}$ rounds and ask the model to predict the behavior of players at round $T{+}k$ with $k\in\{1,2,3,4\}$.
+We evaluate \emph{exact-match} accuracy on the target round.
+To probe difficulty, we consider families of rules at $r{=}1$ and $r{=}2$, and for $r{=}1$ also group rules by Wolfram complexity class.
+We compare Gemini~2.5~Pro and Gemini~2.5~Flash with different “thinking budgets’’ (20k, 10k, and 0), Llama-3.3-70B, and Nemotron-32B/7B.

+Figure~\ref{fig:llm-handsup} reports LLMs' performance on the Handsup game.
+In the simple game (Fig.~\ref{fig:llm-handsup}a) equivalent to elementary CA ($r{=}1, w{=}7, T{=}5$, 256 possible rules) only Gemini~2.5~Pro shows solid performance with a mild decline as look-ahead increases (about $0.72\!\rightarrow\!0.69$ from $k{=}1$ to $k{=}4$).
+Gemini~2.5~Flash performs lower, while an extended thinking budget helps slightly over a zero budget.
+Llama-3.3-70B and Nemotron 7B models hover around the trivial baseline across $k$.
+The hard game ($r{=}2, w{=}20, T{=}10, \approx 4.3$B possible rules) represents a strong challenge to existing LLMs (see \autoref{fig:llm-handsup}(b)), as no model crosses 10\% EM, with only Gemini models marginally above the trivial baseline.
+As Fig.~\ref{fig:llm-handsup}c shows, accuracy decreases with the dynamical complexity of the rule according to Wolfram's complexity classes.
+None of the models are uniformly robust across classes.

+The \textit{Handsup} results directly inform our research questions.
+The failure of most LLMs—even with “thinking’’ budgets—to solve the simplest radius-1 setting challenges the view that current LLMs successes reflect robust generalization rather than pattern recall (RQ1).
+Performance degrades systematically with more complex dependencies (r=2) and higher Wolfram classes, quantifying how difficulty scales with required reasoning steps (RQ2).
+Finally, to disentangle whether these failures stem from architectural limits versus training/inference procedures, we proceed to controlled small-model studies that test architectural capacity under matched supervision; success would implicate training as the bottleneck, while failure would argue for architectural changes (RQ3).

-We generated an 1dCA dataset with the CellPyLib~\cite{Antunes2021} for the fixed lattice size $W = 20$ and neighborhood radius $r = 2$.
+\paragraph{Single-step performance across neural architectures.} We generated an 1dCA dataset with the CellPyLib~\cite{Antunes2021} for the fixed lattice size $W = 20$ and neighborhood radius $r = 2$.
 This configuration results in a total of $2^{2^{2r+1}} \approx 4.3\times10^9$ possible Boolean functions defining local rules.
 For each sample in the dataset, both the initial state and the local rule $\rho$ were generated randomly.
 We then computed the orbit for $T = 20$ time steps using these parameters.
 The training dataset consists of $9.5\times10^5$ instances and the test of $10^5$ instances.
 Importantly, the local rules included in the test set are exclusive and not present in the training set.
-This separation ensures that the model's performance reflects its ability to generalize to unseen rules, rather than simply memorizing the training data.